nazcat/campaign_manager_tool/README.md

 - For campaign budgeting optimization for upcoming quarters, how can marketing best spend their budget to optimize spend across marketing partners to increase ROI?
 - Which states bring in the most users through campaign ads?
 Which states have the most total minutes watched per user from an ad?

-### Methods

-Methods - By using a blend of machine learning methods, including supervised and unsupervised processes, we hope to provide a valuable dashboard tool directly to senior management at PlutoTV that helps evaluate past campaigns while informing new ones.
-Methods that we are considering include:

-Supervised: Classification and Regression
-Linear and Logistic Regression: Appears useful in this case due to the wide variety of usage among customers (a continuous variable).
-We anticipate that there will be some level of preprocessing, such as one-hot encoding and standard scalar, to restructure the data.
-ARIMA: We may employ it as part of the dashboard if effective on forecasting our time series based data, such as users becoming active over the course of a campaign.

-Unsupervised: K-means clustering
-We have discussed using K-means clustering to both explore the data and as a potential predictive tool as its versatility in sifting through a variety of outcomes may be well suited to the disparate nature of the business results: watch time, across a variety of campaigns and genres.

-Deep Learning: Long Short Term Memory (LSTM)
-We would like to supplement both unsupervised and supervised learning methods with a neural network to better understand predictions over time.
-LSTM uses long-term dependencies in sequential data, which can be applied to our time series dataset.

 ## Getting Started

 ### Dependencies